zian999/sp3-bot/README.md

 1. The author of the Spla3 API recently added support for the SplatFest informaion.
 I am going to add that to my bot too.

 2. Currently, the bot is using the stage images from Discord CDN.
-Recently, the author of Spla3 API added support for the urls of stage and weapon images.
+Recently, the author of Spla3 API included the urls of stage and weapon images in the API.
 I am going to use those urls in my bot.

 3. Support for other language(s).